molangning/hells-tunnel/README.md

 - Protect a reverse shell connection or a foothold into a network.

-- Stealthily exfiltrate data from a target during a red team exercise.
+- Stealthily exfiltrate data from a target during a red team exercise (with features like entrophy reduction and pure http requests)